Greyyy-Test/Greyyy-Test.github.io/_pages/main.md

 ---
-title: "Large Momentum Effective Theory (LaMET)"
+title: "Large Momentum Effective Theory"
 permalink: /main/
 excerpt: "Large Momentum Effective Theory (LaMET) is a theoretical framework that allows the calculation of parton physics from lattice QCD by boosting hadrons to large momenta."
 last_modified_at: 2025-06-04